 The false killer whale got its name because of its skull which is identical to that of killer whales.
 They are well known for their erratic behavior.
 There are reported instances of false killer whales approaching and offering fish to human divers.
-But on the other hand, they are also known to forcefully take fish of nets and hooks.
+But on the other hand, they are also known to take fish off the nets and hooks forcefully.

 False killer whales are a highly sociable animal, often found traveling in large numbers.
 In a few cases, they are seen accompanying dolphins even from other species (mostly bottlenose).
 However, false killer whales are highly aggressive against most dolphin species.

 5. Beluga Whale

 Beluga whale in Atalanta Aquarium | Wikimedia Commons

 Scientific Name: Delphinapterus leucas

 Length: 5.5 meters

 The beluga whale is a large and distinctive whale species.
 It is only living species of the genus Delphinapterus.
 Beluga whales lack a dorsal fin and are entirely white (the only marine species known with this attribute).
 In front of their head is large but deformable biosonar, which allows them to produce high-pitched clicks to navigate and find prey.

 Belugas inhabit in cold, arctic and sub-arctic waters but are kept in aquariums across the world.

 Weight: 1,600 kg